DS4PS/cpp-523-sum-2020/schedule.md

 ## Tips for Success

-**There is no way to learn and retain all of this material in one course!!!** It is completely normal for this material to not click the first time you see it.
-We will try to repeat concepts and build on them through the semester, and the Evaluation sequence in this program (CPP 523, 524, and 525) provide a lot of reinforcement learning.
+**There is no way to learn and retain all of this material in one course.**

+It is completely normal for this material to not click the first time you see it.
+We will try to repeat concepts and build on them through the semester, and the Evaluation sequence in this program (CPP 523, 524, and 525) offer reinforcement.

 You are investing in a skill-set that you will build over time.
+You will find some material organized for quick reference on the [Resources](../resources/) page.

-It is not expected that you digest all material covered in the class this semester, but you are encouraged to add it to your personal library for future reference.
+You are encouraged to build your own library of sources you find useful and keep them for future reference.